vohuynhquangnguyen/vohuynhquangnguyen.github.io/_pages/updates.md

 ---
 layout: archive
-title: ""
+title: "Portfolio"
-permalink: /markdown/
+permalink: /portfolio/
 author_profile: true
-redirect_from:
-  - /markdown/
 ---

 **March 15, 2023**: I wrote a post about my experience of applying for a Ph.D. program in the US, which I hoped would serve as either a guide or at least a reference for those preparing for their Ph.D. program application.
 The post is available to read [here](../_posts/2023-03-14-phd-application.md).